emjun/tisane/API_OVERVIEW.md

 Parameters:
 - `name: str` -- the name of the variable.
 If you have data, this should correspond to the column's name
 - `order: list` -- a list of categories, in the order desired (e.g., time)
-- `cardinality: int` -- the number of unique measurements of the variable
+- `cardinality: int` -- (optional) the number of unique measurements of the variable
 <!-- - `data: tisane.data.DataVector` -- -->
 <!-- - `kwargs` -- -->